kerrongordon/kerrrongordon-jekyll-old/doc/css.md

 * Basic typography settings to provide improved text readability by default.
 * Protection against unwanted `text-shadow` during text highlighting.
 * Tweaks to default image alignment, fieldsets, and textareas.
-* A pretty prompt to update your browser if you are on an outdated browser.
+* A pretty Chrome Frame prompt.

 You are free to modify or add to these base styles as your project requires.

 ## Common helpers

+#### `.ir`

+Add the `.ir` class to any element you are applying image-replacement to.
+When replacing an element's content with an image, make sure to also set a specific `background-image: url(pathtoimage.png);`, `width`, and `height` so that your replacement image appears.

 #### `.hidden`